Dcohen52/BDD-Feature-File-Parser/README.md

 * And
 * Or

-The grammar also recognizes Python-style comments: "#".
+Additionally, Python-style comments, denoted by "#", are also supported.

-### More info
+### Acknowledgements
-**THIS PROJECT IS JUST A PARSER, THE TECHNOLOGY BELOGS TO:** https://cucumber.io/docs/gherkin/
+This project serves as a parser and does not claim ownership of the underlying technology.
+For more details on Gherkin, visit: https://cucumber.io/docs/gherkin/

-### License
+### Licensing
-This code is licensed under the MIT License.
-See the LICENSE file for more information.
+This software is distributed under the terms of the MIT License.
+For comprehensive licensing details, please refer to the LICENSE file.